csinn/CSharp-From-Zero-To-Hero-v2/README.md

 ### Wiki

-More theoretical lesson material can be found in the [boot camp wiki](https://github.com/csinn/CSharp-From-Zero-To-Hero-v2/wiki).
+Lesson theory can be found in the [boot camp wiki](https://github.com/csinn/CSharp-From-Zero-To-Hero-v2/wiki).

 #### Homework & Questions